Wealth Inequality Eating This Country Alive

 Lesson: Dynastic wealth continues to grow.

-III.
 Why wealth concentration is a problem

 Concentrated wealth is already endangering our democracy.
 Wealth doesn’t just beget more wealth — it begets more power.

 Dynastic wealth concentrates power into the hands of fewer and fewer people, who can choose what nonprofits and charities to support and which politicians to bankroll.
 This gives an unelected elite enormous sway over both our economy and our democracy.